 Mountains, lakes, monuments, museums, cathedrals – there is a lot to see and discover in Switzerland.
 This Alpine country offers picture-perfect scenery wherever you go.
 Iconic architecture set against the backdrop of the Alps is a common sight, as are the bright blue lakes fed by pristine mountains just a few miles away. in this country.
 It’s almost hard to choose what you’ll need to see with your own eyes, but there are some sights more iconic than the others.
 A trip to Switzerland will always be one for the books.
 But since you’re already there, make sure to see some of the most important attractions with your own eyes.

 It’s almost hard to choose what you’ll want to see when you come to Switzerland, but there are some sights that are definitely more iconic than the others.
-And in this post, I am going to highlight some of the best, just so you don’t miss anything.
+And in this post, I am going to highlight some of the best places to visit in Switzerland, just so you don’t miss anything.

 Lucerne is a great city to visit if you want to have it all – city, lake, and mountains.
 When you are here, make sure you get to see the iconic Chapel Bridge.
 It’s one of the oldest wooden bridges in Europe, dating back to the 14th century.
 Today, the bridge serves as an outdoor art gallery of sorts with pictorial panels that depict the history of the city and of Switzerland.
 It leads to the Water Tower, built around 1300 as part of the city wall and used as an archive, treasury, prison and torture chamber.
 From here, there are fantastic day trips that you can take, making Lucerne a good home base for different kinds of adventures.

 If there’s absolutely one image that people associate with Switzerland, it’s the Matterhorn.
 Even the chocolate from Toblerone is rumored to be modeled after it!